All Episodes

 He wants to emulate him.

-And but his transformation is not Reagan-esque, his transformation.
+But his transformation is not Reagan-esque.

-That's what Obama wants is for the majority of people to think that him, his policies, uh that liberalism and socialism are the great hope, the great salvation.
+That's what Obama wants is for the majority of people to think that him, his policies, that liberalism and socialism are the great hope, the great salvation.

 That's the transformation he's seeking to make here.